spritlesoftware/our-website/content/english/rpa_testing_services.md

   content : ""
   image : ""
   list:
-  - name : "It helps in incorporating automation to execute repetitive tasks and empower your workforce with minimal manual work." image : "images/blockchain/Ethereum.webp"
+  - name : "It helps in incorporating automation to execute repetitive tasks and empower your workforce with less manual work." image : "images/blockchain/Ethereum.webp"

   - name : "It boosts productivity by bringing in accuracy and saving time."